thomasb907/three_vite_xr/README.md

 - Clone or download repo
 - run `npm install` : fetches and install all dependencies
-- `npm run build` : packages all code and resources into the `dist` folder
 - `npm run dev` : launches a server and opens your browser in `https://localhost:5173` by default
   - Edit your code : your changes are reflected instantly!
+- `npm run build` : packages all code and resources into the `dist` folder, ready for deployment.

 ## HTTPS

-HTTPS is required to use some features such as the WebXR API
+HTTPS is required to use the WebXR API

-### Using Cloudflare Tunnel for free without a domain (recommended)
+### Using Cloudflare Tunnel for free without an account or a domain (recommended)

   - Install [Homebrew](https://brew.sh)